What Is a ‘Ponytail Facelift’?

 A middle aged woman pleased with her ponytail facelift.

 Every so often, a facelift technique with a catchy marketing name attracts enough interest that patients begin asking plastic surgeons if they offer the procedure.
-One of those generating some recent buzz online is the “Ponytail Facelift,” a technique that involves using a device called an endoscope.
-Women and men considering a facelift in the Ft.
-Myers area curious about the ponytail facelift will discover that the phrase means different things to different surgeons.
+One of those generating some recent buzz online is the “ponytail facelift,” a technique that involves using a device called an endoscope.
+Women and men curious about the ponytail facelift will discover that the phrase means different things to different surgeons.

 The technique is designed to produce results similar to a facelift without the incisions that are used for traditional facelift procedures.
 This is another reason for the name—patients theoretically can wear their hair in a ponytail without worrying about visible scars.
 This lack of noticeable scarring is what gets the attention of people considering facelift surgery.